ostanton/TailsEngine/README.md

 [Devlogs on the development of this engine](https://www.youtube.com/playlist?list=PL8y2eQUFF8A-a4O3URQ2i6lYfzapD0ouc).

 The *Tails Engine* is a simple, 2D library intended to somewhat mimic the style of Gameboy Advance games.
 It uses C++, with SFML as the windowing, drawing, etc. library, and nlohmann's json library to read and write JSON.
 CMake is also used as a build system, with [CPM](https://github.com/cpm-cmake/CPM.cmake) to download the "packages".
-It is not at all production ready, and isn't intended to be used for anything large, or even anything outside my own personal uses, but you are free to use it for whatever, provided it falls within the bounds of the licenses of SFML, etc.
+It is not at all production ready (it's both an ever-changing codebase/API, and is not very stable), and isn't intended to be used for anything large, or even anything outside my own personal uses, but you are free to use it for whatever, provided it falls within the bounds of the licenses of SFML, etc.

 > Documentation and examples will be held in separate places.
 Documentation will be on the wiki part of this repository (when I get around to writing it), and examples will be in a separate repository.